-- Prohibit life, disability, and long term care insurance companies from denying or limiting coverage and from charging higher premiums for living organ donors.
+- Prohibit life, disability, and long term care insurance and life insurance companies from denying or limiting coverage and from charging higher premiums for living organ donors.

-- Clarify that living organ donors may use FMLA time to recover from the surgeries and procedures involved in their donation.
+- Clarify that living organ donors may use Family and Medical Leave time to recover from the surgeries and procedures involved in their donation.

-- Direct HHS to update their materials on live organ donation to reflect these new protections and encourage more individuals to consider donating an organ.
+- Direct Health and Human Services to update their materials on live organ donation to reflect these new protections and encourage more individuals to consider donating an organ.